Act One: Scene 1 (Opening)

 before her dangerous enmity is done.

-in pdf format includes a glossary and
+includes a glossary and